FedSKD: Aggregation-free Model-heterogeneous Federated Learning via Multi-dimensional Similarity Knowledge Distillation for Medical Image Classification: Introduction

 To address these issues, we propose FedSKD, a novel model-heterogeneous P2P FL framework based on multi-dimensional similarity knowledge distillation (SKD).
 FedSKD introduces two key innovations.
-First, it enables decentralized knowledge transfer by circulating locally trained heterogeneous models among clients in a round-robin manner, eliminating the gradient conflicts and server overhead inherent in traditional MHFL methods, as shown in Figure \ref{fig:fig1}.
+First, it enables decentralized knowledge transfer by circulating locally trained heterogeneous models among clients in a round-robin manner, eliminating the gradient conflicts and server overhead inherent in traditional MHFL methods, as shown in Figure \ref{fig:fig1} (c).
 In each training round, each client receives a model from the previous client, performs bidirectional knowledge distillation, and passes its enhanced model to the next client.
 This closed-loop knowledge reinforcement chain ensures that critical features are progressively amplified, rather than diluted, counteracting the problem of knowledge dilution.
 Second, FedSKD incorporates multi-dimensional similarity knowledge distillation to facilitate efficient cross-client knowledge reinforcement among heterogeneous models.
 Specifically, we introduce three novel SKD mechanisms that operate purely at the feature representation level: Batch-wise SKD (B-SKD) to align activation patterns across batches, Pixel/Voxel-wise SKD (P-SKD) to align spatial feature distributions, and Region-wise SKD (R-SKD) to align representations within anatomical regions.
 During training, clients simultaneously distill domain-specific knowledge into received models while absorbing cross-institutional insights from these models, creating a bidirectional knowledge exchange that facilitates knowledge reinforcement and prevents model drift through continuous distribution alignment.
 We evaluate FedSKD on two clinically significant medical imaging tasks: fMRI-based autism spectrum disorder (ASD) diagnosis and skin lesion classification.
 Experimental results demonstrate that FedSKD outperforms existing methods in both personalization (client-specific performance) and generalization (cross-institutional adaptability), while addressing the challenges outlined above.
 These findings highlight FedSKD's potential to significantly advance federated learning in resource-constrained, need-variant, privacy-sensitive medical applications.
+Our key contributions can be summarized as follows: \begin{itemize} \item We propose the first peer-to-peer model-heterogeneous federated learning (P2P-MHFL) framework tailored for medical image classification, enabling clients with diverse model architectures to collaboratively learn without relying on a central server. \item Beyond extending traditional sequential P2P FL into the model-heterogeneous setting, our method introduces a novel multi-dimensional similarity knowledge distillation mechanism, which effectively mitigates two fundamental challenges unique to P2P FL: \textit{model drift} and \textit{knowledge dilution}. \item We construct a geographically partitioned federated dataset based on ABIDE, representing the first such dataset in the literature, and demonstrate that our method achieves state-of-the-art performance on two carefully curated medical benchmarks, FedASD and FedSkin.
+This dataset can also serve as a valuable resource for future research. \end{itemize}